 - Get in the habit of freezing things like meat, bananas, spinach, and bread

-Grocery shopping once a month is an awesome way to be frugal and functional.
+Grocery shopping once a month is an awesome frugal hack that will allow for a functional lifestyle.
 Not only will it save you money but it will save you plenty of time.

 Once you get the hang of this it will be a huge game-changer for you and your family.